pkirkham/pkirkham.github.io/_posts/pyrus/2024-02-12-coolprop-versus-ppr78-eos.md

 	 * The platform-independent Java wrappers using Java Native Interface are located in the 'platform-independent.7z' folder in the ''./build-win' folder.

     <u>Linux and MacOS</u><br>
 	Open a Terminal.
-Change to the '/CoolProp/build-linux' or '/CoolProp/build-macos' directory and run the following two commands.
+Change to the appropriate '/CoolProp/build-linux' or '/CoolProp/build-macos' directory and run the following two commands.

 	<pre>
 	cmake .. -DCOOLPROP_JAVA_MODULE=ON -DBUILD_TESTING=ON -DCOOLPROP_SWIG_OPTIONS="-package org.coolprop"